Dont-Copy-That-Floppy/VaultX/README.md

 # ValutX
 A zero trust, self hosted client and server password hosting

-# Secure Password Manager Project Proposal

 ## Project Overview

-This proposal outlines the implementation of a **secure password management system** with a **Rust backend** and a **Flutter-based mobile application**.
+This project outlines the implementation of a **secure password management system** with a **Rust backend** and a **Flutter-based mobile application**.
 The project emphasizes privacy and a multi-layered security approach using **device-specific identifiers**, **password-based encryption**, and **biometric verification**.
 The system is designed to provide robust user authentication through a **zero-trust model** after an initial setup, ensuring that only authorized devices and users can access the encrypted data.

 ### Key Features
 - **Collection and Record-Level Security**: Collections are encrypted using both a user password and a hardware-specific ID.
 Each record's detailed information is protected by **FIDO**-based biometric authentication.